TheBlob42/idea-which-key/README.md

 ### VIM Actions

-By default Idea-Which-Key will only display key mappings which are defined in the `.ideavimrc` file.
+By default Which-Key will only display key mappings which are defined in the `.ideavimrc` file.
 If you wish it can also display default VIM actions like `gg`, `zz`, `zt`, `<C-w>k`, etc. in the popup.
 For this you need to set the following variable within your `.ideavimrc`:

 ```vim
 let g:WhichKey_ShowVimActions = "true"